What Is the Difference Between a BA and a BS Degree?

 Tuition

 Tuition fees for bachelor’s degree programs vary widely by school, as well as by program or major.
-An estimated 60 percent of public research universities assess tuition based on year of study, major, or both, according to a study at New York University [5].
-Another survey conducted at Cornell University in 2011 found that schools often charge more for business, engineering, and nursing programs.
+According to a study at New York University, an estimated 60 percent of public research universities assess tuition based on year of study, major, or both [5].
+Schools often charge more for business, engineering, and nursing programs.

 This suggests that BS degrees can be more expensive at certain schools.
 Other schools charge the same for all incoming bachelor’s degree students, no matter their chosen major.

-It is important to compare costs for specific programs, in addition to whether there are additional costs for books or special equipment (such as art supplies, a laptop, or a software program).
+It is important to compare costs for specific programs and whether there are additional costs for books or special equipment (such as art supplies, a laptop, or a software program).

 Take the time to consider whether a bachelor’s degree will help you achieve your career goals, including what subjects interest you and which programs will meet your needs.
 If you decide a BA or a BS degree is right for you, preparing an application is the next step.
 Applications typically require a resume, letters of recommendation, and a personal statement.